borttappat/dotfiles/tools/Sovereign/README.md

 - Running a list through the script will ensure the output list has:
   - At least one number
   - At least one special character
-  - Longer than 7 characters

-[To do]
+- Allows for minimum and maximum word lengths
-- Make the trimming modular instead of static
+- Prints the changes made to the list in terms of word-count

 ## Work in progress
 ### Scanner (scanner.py + vulnscan.py)